• Skip to primary navigation

 • Place a 12" skillet over medium heat.

-• Add the heavy cream and heat until starting to simmer.
-Maintain a simmer until the cream begond to thicken, about 10 minutes.
+• Add the heavy cream and heat until it begins to simmer.
+Lower the heat and maintain a gentle simmer until slightly thickened, about 10 minutes.

-• Whisk in the Romano cheese until it dissolves into the cream, about 10 minutes.
+• Gradually whisk in the Romano cheese until melted and smooth, about 3 to 5 minutes.

-• Add the crawfish tails, creole seasoning, white pepper, and kosher salt.
-Mix well and heat for about 5 minutes.
+• Add the crawfish tails, Creole seasoning, white pepper, and kosher salt.
+Mix well and simmer just until the crawfish are heated through, about 5 minutes.

 Recipe Notes

-Check out my article, Crawfish Fettuccini Alfredo for a more in-depth look at the ingredients and instructions.
+Check out my article, Crawfish Alfredo for a more in-depth look at the ingredients and instructions.

 Store leftovers in an airtight container in the refrigerator for 3 to 5 days.
 Reheat on the stove slowly until warmed through.
 It is not recommended to freeze leftovers.